This scrumptious Apple Cake is moist and flavorful while the custard sauce is simply divine!

-In a large bowl, combine the flour, baking powder, sugar, salt and spices.
+In a large bowl, combine the flour, baking powder, sugar, salt, cinnamon and nutmeg.
 Add the softened butter then using a pastry blender process/mix until the butter is fully broken up into small pieces (about 1/3 of the size of a pea) and is well coated by the flour mixture.
 You may use an electric mixer to do this if you wish.

 Pour in the milk, beaten eggs and the vanilla extract.
 Stir until blended and smooth (no more big lumps).
+Fold in the coarsely chopped apple chunks.
 Pour into the prepared pan.

 Bake for about 40 minutes (about 60 minutes or so for the bigger version) or until the cake is golden brown and springs back when lightly pressed.
 You can insert a toothpick in the center as well and it’s done when it comes out clean.
 If doing the bigger version, cover the cake pan with a tent foil after 35-40 minutes to prevent over browning of the top and then continue to bake until fully cooked.

 Transfer the cake to a wire rack to cool.
-Immediately after, melt the remaining butter.
-While butter is melting, sprinkle/dust the cake with Cinnamon-Sugar.
+Immediately after, melt the remaining 1 tablespoon butter.
+While butter is melting, sprinkle/dust the cake with Cinnamon-Sugar mixture.
 I have a Cinnamon Sugar grinder which I use for this.
 If you don’t have one just combine a little ground cinnamon with some granulated white sugar and then sprinkle/dust it all over the cake.
-Drizzle the melted butter all over the cake.
+Drizzle or brush the melted butter all over the cake.
 Let the cake cool completely in the pan.

-When it’s cooled completely, lift the cake from the pan, remove the parchment paper and then transfer to a serving platter or cake stand.
+When the cake has cooled completely, lift the cake from the pan, remove the parchment paper, and then transfer to a serving platter or cake stand.

 For the Vanilla Custard Sauce

 Pour the milk into a saucepan and heat up to medium until bubbles appear along the edges of the pan.
 In the meantime, whisk together the egg yolks and sugar until thickened and has a lemony color.
 Slowly pour in the hot milk while stirring.
-Return the mixture to the saucepan and cook on low heat for about 8 minutes stirring constantly until it coats the back of a spoon.
+Return the mixture to the saucepan and cook between low to medium heat (not any higher than low to medium to avoid curdling) just until the sauce coats the back of a spoon.
+Immediately remove from the heat.
 Strain the sauce in a sieve and then add the vanilla to the sauce.
 Serve the cake with the warm sauce!!!
 Drizzle or smother it with sauce, that is your choice!!!

 If you like what you see and would like to receive new recipe updates we’d love you to subscribe to our posts and join our site.
 Also do like us in Facebook so you can get the latest updates and so much more.
 Thanks for visiting and happy browsing!